Proph151Music/Hetzner-Cloud-Management-Tool-HCMT-/README.md

 --------------------

 #### Linux

-1. Open Terminal.

-2. Install Python using your package manager:
+1. Install Python using your package manager:

     - **Debian/Ubuntu:**